jonasmg/shazam-copy/README.md

 You can rename the folder to something else and calculate the "snippetListQuality" which holds mobile phone recordings!
 Just change the folder used for clips in the main file!

-Or you can look at the "snippetListQualityFullOutput.txt" where I saved the output of all it prints with the current settings.
+Or you can look at the "snippetListQualityFullOutput.txt" in the "ResultsFolder", where I saved the output of all it prints with the current settings.